-- Non-audit services were subject to the corporate governance procedures adopted by the Company and have been reviewed by the Audit and Risk Committee; and - The non-audit services provided do not undermine the general principles relating to auditor independence as set out in APES 110 Code of Ethics for Professional Accountants as they did not involve reviewing or auditing the auditor's own work, acting in a management or decision making capacity for the Company or jointly sharing risks and rewards.
+- by the Audit and Risk Committee; and

+· The non-audit services provided do not undermine the general principles relating to auditor independence as set out in APES 110 Code of Ethics for Professional Accountants as they did not involve reviewing or auditing the auditor's own work, acting in a management or decision making capacity for the Company or jointly sharing risks and rewards.

-A copy of the auditor's independence declaration as required under Section 307C of the Corporations Act 2001 is set out on page 29 and forms part of this report.
+A copy of the auditor's independence declaration as required under Section 307C of the Corporations Act 2001 is set out on page 52 and forms part of this report.